karimdavoodi/iptv_rest/README.md

 # iptv_rest
-Rest API for IPTV server
+The REST API for IPTV server.
+The APIs documented in the restfull.yaml file.

+## dependency
+    - served: RESTfull web service library
+    - libmongocxx: C++ wrapper for MongoDB
+    - boost: C++ libraries